korpling/forwarding-oauth2-server/README.md

 - [X] Support configuration files for the various settings
 - [X] Generate JWT tokens as bearer tokens
 - [X] Allow to define mappings between HTTP headers and generated JWT tokens
-- [ ] Document integration with the Apache2 Shibboleth module and how to start this service
+- [ ] Document integration with the Apache2 Shibboleth module and how to configure and start this service
 - [ ] Add release binaries for Linux

 ## Background